mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/ParameterApi.md

 <a id="evaluateexpression"></a>
 # **EvaluateExpression**
-> string EvaluateExpression (Guid projectId, int connectionId, string? body = null)
+> string EvaluateExpression (Guid projectId, int connectionId, string body = null)

 Evaluate the expression and return the result